anhcu/Business-Owner-Note-Taker/README.md

 # License
 # Description

-Business owner note taker is an application developed for business owners who are busy but yet want to stay organized.
-This application will help businesses organize their thoughts and track tasks that need to be completed.
+As a business owner, I like to stay on track and remind myself of all the tasks I have to accomplish in one day.
+Note taker is an application for business owners who multitask, but want to stay organized.
+This application allows users to type in their notes and save it to this application.
+You can delete the note once your task is completed

 # Instructions

 # Criteria